 Is my information private?

 Yes.
 We do not keep data online.
 We do not share identifying information with anyone.
 We do not report out to insurance agencies or any third-parties.
 We do extract non-identifying data for the purposes of researching the diagnostic instrument being developed.
 Reports are sent through encrypted email.
 We are happy to send reports via regular mail on request.
-Once data has been extracted for analysis, all your documents are destroyed through a secure shredding service.
+Once data has been extracted for analysis, all your documents are deleted or destroyed through a secure shredding service.